-A corporation may subtract federally taxable interest received on Georgia municipal bonds designated as "Build America Bonds" under Section 54AA of the Internal Revenue Code of 1986.
-"Recovery Zone Economic Development Bonds" under Section 1400U-2 of the Internal Revenue Code or any other bond treated as a "Qualified Bond" under Section 6431(f) of the Internal Revenue Code are considered "Build America Bonds" for this purpose.
+Bonds" under Section 54AA of the Internal Revenue Code of 1986.
+"Recovery Zone Economic Development Bonds" under Section 1400U-2 of the Internal Revenue Code or any other bond treated as a "Qualified Bond" under Section 6431 (f) of the Internal Revenue Code are considered "Build America Bonds" for this purpose.

-A corporation may subtract federally taxable interest received on Georgia municipal bonds issued by the State of Georgia and certain authorities or agencies of the State of Georgia for which there is a special exemption under Georgia law from Georgia tax on such interest.
+A corporation may subtract federally taxable interest received on Georgia municipal bonds issued by the State of Georgia and certain authorities or agencies of the State of Georgia for which there is a special exemption under Georgia law from Georgia tax on interest.

-A corporation which is a party to state contracts may subtract from federal taxable income 10% of qualified payments to minority subcontractors or \$100,000, whichever is less, per taxable year.
+A corporation which is a party to state contracts may subtract from Federal taxable income 10% of qualified payments to minority subcontractors or \$100,000, whichever is less, per taxable year.
 The Commissioner of the Department of Administrative Services maintains a list of certified minority subcontractors for the Revenue Department and general public.
-To register as a minority subcontractor or to view the list, visit the DOAS website at http://doas.ga.gov/StateLocal/SPD/Pages/Home.aspx.
+To register as a minority subcontractor or to view the list, visit the DOAS website at https://ssl.doas.state.ga.us/VendorDB/mainframe.isp.